narayananns/narayananns/README.md

 # 💫 About Me:
 I am a Full Stack Developer and AIML student with hands-on experience in MERN stack, Python, Power BI, FigmaFlutter, and Firebase.
-Seeking an opportunity to develop scalable web and mobile applications, apply machine learning concepts to real-world solutions, and contribute to <br>innovative projects while strengthening technical expertise..
+Seeking an opportunity to develop scalable web and mobile applications, apply machine learning concepts to real-world solutions, and contribute to innovative projects while strengthening technical expertise..

 ## 🌐 Socials: